vinodbaste/permission_handler/README.md

 ```

 **onPermissionDenied:**
-Handle your logic on permission denied
+This override method is called when any of the permission is denied by the user.
 ```java
  @Override
 public void onPermissionDenied(Context context, ArrayList<String> deniedPermissions) {